Greenville lab conducting massive COVID-19 variant study to combat another potential pandemic wave

 “This is the next wave of fighting this pandemic,” said Michael Conroy, Vice President of Compliance at Premier.

-Through the lab’s variant surveillance, it allows researchers to look at positive COVID samples and identify the variant that’s causing the infection.
+Through the lab’s variant surveillance, it allows researchers to look at positive COVID-19 samples and identify the variant that’s causing the infection.

 “We can do a couple of things with that,” Conroy said.
 “Number one we can trace the different variants as they pop up, and look at hot spots geographically.
 That allows us to determine if there are any new mutations… We can see how one variant is traveling coming into the country and moving throughout the country.
 We can see based on variants the significance of symptoms.”